jayway/brownbags/README.md

 link-collector for easy brownbag access

-links are hosted on the main wiki page
+links are hosted on the [main wiki page](https://github.com/jayway/brownbags/wiki):